TeachBooks/engineering-systems-optimization/book/pages/Python_start.md

 3. Activate: `conda activate optimization`
 4. Check: you should now see `optimization` displayed somewhere in the prompt between parenthesis, like this: `(optimization)`

 One important reminder: throughout the semester you should be using the optimization environment every time you use Python, except when instructed otherwise.
-All you have to do is remember to use the command `conda activate optimization` prior to opening your files, or select the new environment in the Anaconda Navigoator prior to opening any python-program.
+All you have to do is remember to use the command `conda activate optimization` prior to opening your files, or select the new environment in the Anaconda Navigator prior to opening any python-program.

 Source: {cite:ts}`mude_getting_started`